 Competencies are the set of knowledge, skills and attitudes to be acquired by students throughout the degree, aimed at preparing them for the exercise of professional activities.

-CB6 – Possess and understand knowledge that provides a basis or opportunity to be original in the development and/or application of ideas, often in a research context
+CB6 – Possess and understand knowledge that provides a basis or opportunity for originality in the development and/or application of ideas, often in a research context

-CB7 – Students know how to apply the knowledge acquired and their problem-solving ability in new or little-known environments within broader (or multidisciplinary) contexts related to their area of study.
+CB7 – That students know how to apply the acquired knowledge and their problem-solving skills in new or unfamiliar environments within broader (or multidisciplinary) contexts related to their area of study.

-CB8 – Students are able to integrate knowledge and face the complexity of formulating judgments based on information that, while incomplete or limited, includes reflections on the social and ethical responsibilities linked to the application of their knowledge and judgments.
+CB8 – That students are able to integrate knowledge and face the complexity of formulating judgments based on information that, although incomplete or limited, includes reflections on the social and ethical responsibilities linked to the application of their knowledge and judgments.

-CB10 – Students have the learning skills that will allow them to continue studying in a way that will be largely self-directed or autonomous.
+CB10 – Students will have the learning skills to enable them to continue studying in a manner that will be largely self-directed or autonomous.

-CG2 – Be able to adapt the latest techniques and procedures to the bromatological, toxicological, parasitological and microbiological control of food
+CG2 – Be able to adapt the latest techniques and procedures to the bromatological, toxicological, parasitological and microbiological control of food.

 CG4 – Establish innovative procedures, standards and protocols to improve food quality and safety management